 Where the License Fees and Maintenance Charges are by reference to the number of employees within the Customer’s organisation, the Customer shall notify Sword promptly if and when the number of employees increases so that the Customer moves into the next License Fees and/or Maintenance Charges bracket.
 The Customer shall at such time pay any increased License Fees and/or Maintenance Charges for that bracket pursuant to Section 6.8.
 No refunds are due if the number of employees decreases.

-shall state separately on invoices taxes excluded from the fees, and the Customer agrees either to pay the amount of the taxes (based on the current value of the equipment) or provide evidence necessary to sustain an exemption, in accordance with FAR 552.212-4(k).
+Sword shall state separately on invoices taxes excluded from the fees, and the Customer agrees either to pay the amount of the taxes (based on the current value of the equipment) or provide evidence necessary to sustain an exemption, in accordance with FAR 552.212-4(k).

-The Customer shall pay all valid and undisputed invoices within 30 days of receipt or as otherwise set out in a Statement of Work or Transaction Document.
+The Customer shall pay all valid and undisputed invoices within 30 days of receipt or as otherwise set out in a Purchase Order.
 The Customer shall notify Sword of any dispute in respect of any invoice within 14 days of its receipt of such invoice and shall in any event pay any part that is not subject to dispute in accordance with this Section 6.8.

-Reserved.

 If the Customer fails to pay any sum by its due date, then without prejudice to Sword’s other rights and remedies, Sword may charge interest on the overdue sum at the rate indicated by the Prompt Payment Act (31 USC 3901 et seq) and Treasury regulations at 5 CFR 1315.

-Subject to Section 6.12, the Customer shall not assert any credit, set-off or counterclaim against Sword in order to justify withholding payment of any sum due under this Agreement (whether in whole or in part).
+The Customer shall not assert any credit, set-off or counterclaim against Sword in order to justify withholding payment of any sum due under this Agreement (whether in whole or in part).

-Reserved.

 Obligations of the Customer in respect of the Software

-The Customer shall Use, and shall procure that any Affiliate and Divested Entity to which it grants a sub-license shall Use, the Software, to process data for its and their own internal business purposes only, and in particular for any express purpose set out in a Transaction Document.
+The Customer shall Use, and shall procure that any Affiliate and Divested Entity to which it grants a sub-license shall Use, the Software, to process data for its and their own internal business purposes only, and in particular for any express purpose set out in a Purchase Order.
 The Customer shall not make the Software available for access or use by any person or entity other than the Users (or Beneficiaries where agreed).
 Under no circumstances shall the Customer in its Use of the Software act as a service bureau or an application service or managed services provider.